MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/pipelines/sprint-159-update.md

 You can find more details about the latest releases [here](https://github.com/microsoft/azure-pipelines-image-generation/releases).

 > [!Note]
-> We will remove Ruby 2.3 from all images in a future update since it [reached end-of-life on March 31, 2019](https://www.ruby-lang.org/en/news/2019/03/31/support-of-ruby-2-3-has-ended/).
+> We will remove Ruby 2.3.x from all images in a future update since it [reached end-of-life on March 31, 2019](https://www.ruby-lang.org/en/news/2019/03/31/support-of-ruby-2-3-has-ended/).
+In addition, we will remove Python 3.4.x which [reached end-of-life on March 18, 2019](https://www.python.org/downloads/release/python-340/).

 ### CD capabilities for your multi-stage YAML pipelines